StudentJL/JosephLiu.github.io/index.md

 ## Welcome to my GitHub Page

-You can use the [editor on GitHub](https://github.com/StudentJL/StudentJL.github.io/edit/main/index.md) to maintain & preview the content for your website.

 Year: 2021

 - I am a Data Science student studying in New York City College of Technology (CUNY).